mdozmorov/MachineLearning_notes/README.md

 - [Papers with code](https://paperswithcode.com/sota) - Systematic collection of machine- and deep learning papers with code

 - [Deep_learning_examples](https://github.com/lykaust15/Deep_learning_examples) - Examples of using deep learning in Bioinformatics.
-[Paper: Deep Learning in Bioinformatics](https://doi.org/10.1093/bib/bbw068)
+[Deep Learning in Bioinformatics](https://doi.org/10.1093/bib/bbw068)

 - [deep_learning_papers](https://github.com/pimentel/deep_learning_papers) - A place to collect papers that are related to deep learning and computational biology, by Harold Pimentel